Skip to main content

 SUNY Oswego in the High School

 SUNY Oswego in the High School is a cooperative program between SUNY Oswego and participating high schools in New York State.
 The program allows highly motivated, academically eligible, high school junior and senior students to earn college credit in their own high school at a reduced cost.
-Courses and instructors are approved by SUNY Oswego academic departments.
+SUNY Oswego academic departments approve courses and instructors.
+Review our Parent and Student Info Sheet for additional information.

 New Vision Program

-New Vision Program is a competitive, rigorous, immersion-based program for high school seniors who have an interest in exploring a career in allied health and other specialized fields.
+New Vision Program is a competitive, rigorous, immersion-based program for high school seniors interested in exploring a career in allied health and other specialized fields.
 This program is offered by CiTi for high school seniors enrolled in Oswego County school districts.
-CiTi and SUNY Oswego partner to provide New Vision students the ability to earn 12 SUNY Oswego credits by taking a series of college courses taught by credentialed CiTi instructors.
+CiTi and SUNY Oswego partner to allow New Vision students to earn 12 SUNY Oswego credits by taking a series of college courses taught by credentialed CiTi instructors.
 Starting this year New Vision students are eligible for reduced lunches.

 Earning college credit in high school is smart!